 2. Decide on What Type of Coffee Shop You Want to Open

-The next thing you need to do is know what type of coffee shop you want to open.
+What is the coffee shop business you want to open?
 There are quite a few options available:

-It sells coffee drinks and offers breakfast, lunch, and dinner menus.
-A cafe is very close to being a full-service restaurant and is the costliest to start.
+Cafes sell coffee drinks and offer breakfast, lunch, and dinner menus.
+These shops come very close to being full-service restaurants and cost more to operate.

-Franchising a popular coffee shop business such as Tim Horton’s, UCC, or Coffee Bean and Tea Leaf is easy and not that stressful, and you already have an established business model.
+Franchising a popular coffee shop business such as Tim Horton’s, UCC, or Coffee Bean and Tea Leaf is easy since you already have an established business model.

-It sells coffee drinks and sometimes light fare meals for coffee pairings.
-It’s designed to be a social hub and make customers stay longer to talk, work, and hang out.
-A coffee shop can be great in both busy cities and outside the metro.
+These shops sell coffee drinks and sometimes light fare meals for coffee pairings.
+They're designed to be social hubs and make customers stay longer to talk, work, and hang out.
+A coffee shop works great both in busy cities and outside the metro.

 The best locations for drive-thru coffee shops are on busy commuter roads.

-These are the cheapest coffee shops to start and offer the most flexibility.
-You can simply set up in busy and profitable locations such as events, festivals, trains and bus stations etc. or anywhere there’s high foot traffic.
+These are the cheapest coffee shops to start.
+Plus, they offer the most flexibility.
+You can simply set up in busy and profitable locations such as events, festivals, trains, bus stations, or anywhere there’s high foot traffic.

-You’ll also need to come up with a name for your coffee shop and decide on the products and services of your coffee shop.
+You’ll also need to come up with a name for your coffee shop and decide on its products and services.

 3. Determine Where You’re Going to Put Up Your Coffee Shop